 Birkley asserts that these Sami people have been skiing for over 6000 years, as per the usage of the very old word čuoigat for skiing.

 Egil Skallagrimsson’s 950 CE adventure stories narrate the practices of King Haakon when he used to send his tax collectors out on skis.

-There was also a Gulating law (dating back to 1274) that provided: “No moose shall be disturbed by skiers on private land.”
+There was also a Gulating law in Norway (dating back to 1274) that provided: “No moose shall be disturbed by skiers on private land.”

-At the beginning of the mid-1800s, cross-country skiing evolved from a transport-related activity to being a global recreational activity and winter sport.
+At the beginning of the mid-1800s, cross-country skiing evolved from a transport-related activity to being a global recreational activity and winter sport in the world.